ftrackhq/integrations/projects/connect-action-launcher-widget/README.md

     cd integrations/projects/rv
 ```

-Build with Poetry:
+Tag and build with Poetry:

 ```bash
     poetry build
 ```

-Go to the root of the Monorepo and create the Connect plugin:
+Go to the root of the Monorepo and build the Connect plugin:

 ```bash
   cd integrations